 There are two vehicle access gates into Tanoan Community East.
 The Country Club gate is off Academy at Country Club/Rolling Hills, just east of Eubank.
 The Lowell gate is further east on Academy at Lowell Street.
 The Country Club gate is staffed 24/7, while the Lowell gate is fully automated and is not staffed.
-Residents may use either gate, and all gate remotes work at both gates.
+Residents may use either gate, and all windshield tags and cards work at both gates.
 Residents are asked to use the right lane at the Country Club gate and leave the left lane for visitors that need to interact with the Community Patrol officer.
-Residents may use either lane at the Lowell gate, and may use either a remote or card.
-All guests, vendors, contractors, deliveries, commercial vehicles, etc. must use the Country Club gate.
+Residents may use either lane at the Lowell gate, and may use either a windshield tag or card.
+All guests, vendors, contractors, deliveries, commercial vehicles, etc. must use the left lane at the Country Club gate.
 Vehicles pulling trailers are not allowed to enter through the Lowell gate.
 The vehicle access gates were installed to control access to the community, thus reducing traffic, slowing the traffic as it enters the community and providing a deterrent to individuals who have no legitimate business in the community.
 Please do not tailgate other cars through the gates – only one car at a time.
 Allow the gates to close and activate the gates with your access device.
 When opening the gates, please take precautions to make sure that unauthorized vehicles do not follow you.
 Unauthorized vehicles that do “tailgate” in behind your vehicle should be reported immediately.
-The gates do not provide security or guarantee safety, therefore every owner should take care in protecting their property as is reasonable and prudent.
-Each resident is responsible for their own security.
+The gates do not provide security or guarantee safety; therefore, every owner should take care in protecting their property as is reasonable and prudent.
+Each resident is responsible for his or her own security.

 INSTRUCTIONS TO EXIT VEHICLE GATES